Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Proof of Proposition

-\begin{lemma} If $\bR_j$ and $\bR_k$ have the same run-length where $j<k$ and $\sigma_j$ and $\sigma_k$ both begin with the same symbol, then every string in $\bR_j$ appears in $\mathcal{Y}'_n$ before any string in $\bR_k$. \end{lemma} \begin{proof} The proof is by induction on the levels of the related tree of cycles rooted by $\bR_1$.
-Recall $\bR_1 = \{0^n\}$ and $\bR_t = \{1^n\}$.
-The base case trivially holds for cycles with run-length $1$, since we previously demonstrated that $\mathcal{Y}'_n$ begins with $0^n$.
-Now assume the result holds for all cycles at levels with run length less than $\ell > 1$, and consider two cycles $\bR_j$ and $\bR_k$ with run-length $\ell$ such that $\sigma_j$ and $\sigma_k$ both begin with the same symbol.
-By the ordering of the cycles the RLE of $\sigma_j$ is less than the RLE of $\sigma_k$.
-From Lemma~\ref{lem:special2}, if $\sigma_j$ is special, then $\hat \alpha_j$ belongs to the same cycle as $\hat \gamma_j$.
-Similarly for $\sigma_k$.
-Thus we need only focus on the RLE of the RL2-reps $\sigma_x$ and $\sigma_y$ for the cycles $\bR_x$ and $\bR_y$ containing $\hat \gamma_j$ and $\hat \gamma_k$ respectively.
-From our earlier analysis (case (i) in the proof of Lemma~\ref{lem:special2}), we analyzed the RLE of these strings, and it can be observed that the RLE for $\sigma_x$ is less than the RLE for $\sigma_y$ since the RLE for $\sigma_j$ is less than the RLE for $\sigma_k$.
-Thus by the ordering of the cycles $x < y$.
-As noted earlier both $\bR_x$ and $\bR_y$ (any non-leaf in the related tree) must begin with 0.
-By induction, this means that the every string from the cycle containing $\bR_x$ appears before every string from $\bR_y$ in $\mathcal{X}'_n$, and hence by Observation~\ref{obs:tree} (item 4), we have our result. \end{proof}
+\begin{claim} If $\bR_j$ and $\bR_k$ have the same run length where $j<k$ such that $\sigma_j$ and $\sigma_k$ both begin with~0, then every string from $\bR_j$ appears in $\mathcal{Y}'_n$ before any string from $\bR_k$. \end{claim} \begin{proof} The proof is by induction on the levels of the related tree of cycles rooted by $\bR_1$.
+The base case trivially holds for cycles with run length $1$, as there are not two cycles that meet the conditions.
+Assume that the result holds for all cycles at levels with run length less than $\ell > 1$.
+Consider two cycles $\bR_j$ and $\bR_k$ with run length $\ell$ such that $\sigma_j$ and $\sigma_k$ both begin with~0; neither $\sigma_j$ nor $\sigma_k$ are opp-special and since $j < k$, $R_j < R_k$.
+Let $\bR_x$ and $\bR_y$ denote the parents of $\bR_j$ and $\bR_k$, respectively.
+By Claim~\ref{claim:parent2}, both $\sigma_x$ and $\sigma_y$ begin with 0.
+Given $R_j > R_k$, our earlier analysis (just before Claim~\ref{claim:parent2}) implies that the RLE of $\sigma_x$ is less than the RLE of $\sigma_y$.
+Thus, by the ordering of the cycles, $x < y$.
+By induction, every string from $\bR_x$ appears before every string from $\bR_y$ in $\mathcal{Y}'_n$, and hence by Observation~\ref{obs:tree} (item 4), we have our result. \end{proof}